 COVID-19.
 The COVID-19 pandemic has negatively impacted business and industries all over the world since March 2020.
 The pandemic has had a significant negative impact on our overall operations including revenues, productivity, gross margins and liquidity.
 The pandemic has resulted in labor shortages, disruptions in the chain of supply, and higher material costs.
-During the three and six months ended June 30, 2023, supply chain constraints that affected timely delivery of raw materials required to complete our DC power systems negatively affected our manufacturing productivity levels.
-Labor shortages resulted in excess overtime for the existing labor force and a reduction in engineering projects.
+During the three and nine months ended September 30, 2023, supply chain constraints that affected timely delivery of raw materials required to complete our DC power systems negatively affected our manufacturing productivity levels.
+Labor shortages during the first nine months of this year resulted in excess overtime for the existing labor force and a reduction in engineering projects.
 We believe that Covid-19 will be an ongoing challenge for years to come and to adapt will require us to further globalize our vendors, engineering, and customers.